dfelinto/blender-manual/manual/game_engine/world.rst

    :class: nicetip

-   While world settings offer a simple way of adding effects to a scene, :doc:`compositing nodes <composite_nodes>` are often preferred, though more complex to master, for the additional control and options they offer.
+   While world settings offer a simple way of adding effects to a scene, :doc:`compositing nodes </composite_nodes>` are often preferred, though more complex to master, for the additional control and options they offer.
 For example, filtering the Z value (distance from camera) or normals (direction of surfaces) through compositing nodes can further increase the depth and spacial clarity of a scene.

 World